home-assistant/developers.home-assistant/docs/core/entity.md

 ## Entity naming

-Don't set an entity's name to a hard coded English string, instead, the name should be [translated](/docs/internationalization/core#name-of-entities).
+Avoid setting an entity's name to a hard coded English string, instead, the name should be [translated](/docs/internationalization/core#name-of-entities).
+Examples of when the name should not be translated are proper nouns, model names, and name provided by a 3rd-party library.

 ### `has_entity_name` True (Mandatory for new integrations)